-With attractive pricing, contemporary styling, class-leading roominess, and high fuel economy ratings, the Corolla has what it takes to continue building on its formidable worldwide sales record -- 40 million cars and still going strong, the bestselling brand in automotive history.
+With attractive pricing, contemporary styling, class-leading roominess and high fuel economy ratings, the Toyota Corolla has what it takes to continue building on its formidable worldwide sales record -- 43 million cars and still going strong, the bestselling brand in automotive history.

 Build and Price

-Sticker prices for the 2017 Toyota Corolla start under $18,000 and top out under $25,000, attractive pricing that's backed up by strong resale values.
-Build and price your own 2017 Toyota Corolla right here at KBB.com to unlock Fair Purchase Price, 5-Year Cost to Own and more.
+Sticker prices for the 2017 Toyota Corolla start just over $19,000 and top out above $24,000, attractive pricing that's backed up by strong resale values.
+Build and price your own 2017 Toyota Corolla right here at KBB.com to unlock this week's Fair Purchase Price, 5-Year Cost to Own and more.

-The affordable, dependable Toyota Corolla is one of the smartest and most practical new-cars choices you can make, but that doesn't mean it's the right choice for you.
+The affordable, dependable Toyota Corolla is one of the smartest and most practical new-car choices you can make, but that doesn't mean it's the right choice for you.
 Check out our Compact Car Buyer's Guide to become an instant expert on the segment.

 The venerable Corolla's most recent stem-to-stern makeover enhanced this compact bestseller's traditional strengths -- reliability, affordability, low operating costs -- with 21st-century must-have improvements: a roomier interior, reduced interior noise, and increased fuel economy.
 Its more contemporary sheet metal surrounds a substantially larger Corolla, which offers one of the roomiest rear seats in the class.

 Our most recent video review of the Toyota Corolla doesn’t reflect its 2017 updates, but it remains a great way to sit back and get to know the country’s best-selling compact sedan.